 In Ukraine, meanwhile, employees earn an average of 14,577 UAH or US$391.94.
-Despite the conflict with neighboring Russia, the country continues to recuperate and pride itself as a rising outsourcing provider.
+Despite the conflict with neighboring Russia, the country continues to recuperate and prides itself as a rising outsourcing provider.

 How outsourcing benefits the US economy

 Debates and hesitations about outsourcing still spread among US firms, raising questions about cheap labor and taking away jobs to local employees.

 BPOs practice neither of the things mentioned.
 Besides, delegating services to offshore destinations frees companies to an extent, allowing them to create further value for their products and services, their organization, and even the US economy.

 For starters, outsourcing creates the following benefits for the US.

 Keeps companies competitive

 Cost savings are not simple benefits that companies enjoy to earn more.
 The savings they get from outsourcing keep their organizations running, making them more competitive in their local markets.

 Generates more valuable jobs

 At the same time, businesses only delegate low-value and repetitive work to free their efforts from these tasks.
 This helps them create more high-value roles for more local employees who need them.

 Encourages business continuity

-Lastly, a shutdown is one of the biggest threat to businesses during a crisis, causing a domino effect on employment and the economy in return.
+Lastly, a shutdown is one of the biggest threats to businesses during a crisis, causing a domino effect on employment and the economy in return.

 Outsourcing keeps a firm’s operations going despite these crises.
 As a result, they can generate more jobs, contribute to the economy, and help it recover in the long run.